 On 18 July 1855 the Wescomb Estate was sold and dispersed.
 The North Brook End Farm had been sublet by Wescomb to Abraham Pearmain, but the land in North Brook End and the leasehold interest in the Jesus College Farm were acquired by Frederick James Hunt.

-The Diggings was a purpose built public house and was erected for Philip & Arthur Hugh Meyer.
+The Diggings was a purpose built public house and was erected for Philip & Arthur Hugh Meyer in the mid 1860s.
 They were brothers and came from a well-off farming family in Arrington.
 By 1861 Philip Meyer described himself as brewer and his brother as innkeeper and in 1871 both called themselves brewers.
 It is said they fell out with the Earl of Hardwicke, so when they founded a substantial brewery business in 1874, they built the brewery itself in Cambridge Road, Wimpole, but on the Orwell side of the road and it became known as the Orwell Brewery.

 The Meyers, are described in the conveyance of the land at North Brook End, as common brewers, which means they brewed for sale to others.
 They purchased the land from Frederick James Hunt on 7 October 1863 and the beer house was built soon thereafter.
 This suggests that they had ambitions, from an early date, to grow their brewing business and were prepared to lay out capital to that end.
 Eventually having built their empire, which from 1891 included The Bell in Cheyney Street, the Meyers sold out to J & H Phillips of Royston Brewery in 1897, which in turn was bought by J W Green of Luton in 1949, with Greens changing their name to Flowers Breweries in 1954.